 Say ‘hey’ to Sophie!
 This talented writer and blogger has a passion for fashion, food, and fitness.
 When she’s not typing away at the computer, you can find her at the dog park, tattoo shop, and hot yoga studio.
 Good to have you back, Sophie!

-Cannabis and Depression
+Cannabis and Continuous low mood

-Cannabis for the Symptoms of Depression
+Cannabis for the Symptoms of Continuous low mood

-Research into Depression and Cannabis
+Research into Continuous low mood and Cannabis

 But Is It Safe?

-Other Options for Depression
+Other Options for Continuous low mood

 - Selective Serotonin Reuptake Inhibitor (SSRI)